 The System Impact Study is a comprehensive regional analysis of the impact of adding the new generation and/or transmission facility to the system and an evaluation of their impact on deliverability to PJM load in the particular PJM region where the generator and/or new transmission facility is located.
 This Study identifies the system constraints relating to the project and the necessary Attachment Facilities, Local Upgrades, and Network Upgrades.
 The Study refines and more comprehensively estimates cost responsibility and construction lead times for facilities and upgrades.
+For purposes of determining the necessary Interconnection Facilities and Network Upgrades, the System Impact Study shall consider the level of Interconnection Service requested by the Interconnection Customer unless otherwise required to study the full electrical generating capability of the Generating Facility due to safety or reliability concerns.

 Relationships are studied between the new generator or the new transmission facility, other planned new generators in the queue, and the existing system as a whole.
 This study also encompasses an analysis of existing firm and non-firm Transmission Service requests.
-PJM, in coordination with any affected Interconnection Transmission Owner(s), shall conduct System

-Impact Studies two times each year (Tariff at Part VI, Section 205.2 - formerly 36.4.1 and 41.4.1, in Part IV) commencing on:
+PJM, in coordination with any affected Interconnection Transmission Owner(s), shall conduct System Impact Studies two times each year (Tariff at Part VI, Section 205.2 - formerly 36.4.1 and 41.4.1, in Part IV) commencing on the dates below: